spechtstatt/EasyAliasNG/README.md

 # EasyAlias (Fork)

-Sinply forked because the original git repo does not support the handling of apostrophes.
+Sinply forked because the original git repo does not support the handling of apostrophes which are automatically added by FreeCAD when entering text into cells.

 Original macro documentation:
 https://wiki.freecadweb.org/Macro_EasyAlias